openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

     * The registry does not automatically mirror images available on Docker Hub
     * The necessary images must be manually added to the registry

-The available Docker images use the following pattern for their names: `openvinogithubactions.azurecr.io/<image-name>:<image-tag>`.
+The available Docker images use the following pattern for their names: `openvinogithubactions.azurecr.io/<image-name>:<image-tag>` or `openvinogithubactions.azurecr.io/library/<image-name>:<image-tag>`

 Most of the images on the OpenVINO ACR are either mirrors of the images from Docker Hub or based on them.